 I wrote this a few weeks ago at the Bankside of the Thames after my visit to London’s Tate Modern Museum.
 It was an overcast (regular?) day in the city and a bit cold, but I enjoyed the chill on my face.
 I made it a solo date – art is a very subjective experience anyway and while there may be overlaps in what is seen, felt, appreciated it’s never quite the same for any two people.
 I spent about two and a half hours browsing through the collections.
-Reminded me of New York’s NAMA, then again, it’s modern art.
+Reminded me of New York’s Museum of Modern Art (MOMA), then again, it’s modern art.

 Some of the pieces were breathtaking – I gravitate towards the minimalist and the surreal with mellow tones – others can be best described as ” bold and structured”.
 And then there was Picasso who I always recognize.
 Can you imagine having a mark of work or art so distinct even the occasional art gallery goer can tell it’s you?
 I look out for African influences wherever I go, so I particularly delighted to encounter this Picasso sculpture – inspired by African artists.
 Naturally, I took a shot:

 Then there are the pieces that jolt you or make you question.
 Like the piece below from a collection inspired by burnt plastic.
 Who knew a burn could be such a thing of beauty?
 Or that a tea stain could inspire art?

 One artist or collection in particular seemed to be geared towards eliciting some discomfort or questions with her jarring red paintings which ran similar to blood.
 After reading the notice it was clear why – the collection was inspired by womanhood, reproduction and all that goes with it.
 This was my favorite of the bunch – the moment of “check in” onto the crazy ride called life – or quite simply, birth: